 Times interest earned (TIE) is a financial ratio that measures a company’s ability to meet its interest obligations based on its current income.
 This ratio is important to current and prospective creditors of the company as well as to investors and financial analysts because it shows how many times the company’s pre-tax income will cover their interest costs that arise from various types of debt, like bank loans, bonds outstanding, and others.
 (This ratio is sometimes also referred to as the interest coverage ratio.)

 The times interest earned ratio is an indicator not only of a company’s ability to cover its debt obligations, but an indicator of the company’s overall financial strength.
 A company that is barely able to service its debt might be more susceptible to an economic downturn than one that is able to cover its debt obligations many times over.Finances can be complicated, we make them simple.
 And offer low fees and friendly financial advice along the way.
-Use our state of the art technology to get started investing investing or saving.
+Use our state of the art technology to get started investing.

 Debt has to be paid and is a true obligation of any company.
 If a company is struggling to service its debt, it will not have funds for reinvesting in the business to fuel growth.
 Companies that default on their debt obligations may end up going through bankruptcy or even ceasing to be in business.